Sticky bomb: Development

 The Ordnance Board of the War Office did not approve the grenade to be used by the army.
-However, Churchill ordered further tests to be conducted in July, and after personally viewing a demonstration of the grenade ordered that it immediately be put into production.
+Churchill still ordered further tests to be conducted in July and that it immediately be put into production.
 His memo of October 1940 simply read "Sticky bomb.
 Make one million".
-A couple of days later, Anthony Eden, then secretary of state for war, added a scribbled note to a cabinet minute that recorded the order to go ahead with the bomb:
+Two days later, Anthony Eden, then Secretary of State for War, added a scribbled note to a cabinet minute that recorded the order to go ahead with the bomb:

-In spite of top level pressure, the arguments rumbled on.
-Trials were disappointing, it was not possible to get the bomb to adhere to any surface that was wet or covered with even the thinnest film of dried mud "a customary condition of tanks" as Major-General Ismay, on 27 June, pointed out.
+In spite of top-level pressure, arguments carried on.
+Trials were disappointing, it was impossible to get the bomb to adhere to any surface that was wet or covered with even the thinnest film of dried mud "a customary condition of tanks" as Major-General Ismay, on 27 June, pointed out.